Counterpart of the Chandrasekhar-Kendall state in noncentrosymmetric superconductors: Abstract

 \section{Abstract}

 We demonstrate that superconductors with broken inversion symmetry support a family of stable, spatially localized configurations of the self-knotted magnetic field.
-These solutions, that we term ``toroflux'', are the superconducting counterparts of the Chandrasekhar-Kendall states (spheromaks) that appear in highly conducting, force-free astrophysical and nuclear-fusion plasmas.
-The superconducting torofluxes are solutions of superconducting models, in the presence of a parity breaking Lifshitz invariant associated with the $O$ point group symmetry.
-We demonstrate that a magnetic dipole or a ferromagnetic inclusion in the bulk of a noncentrosymmetric superconductor source finite-energy toroflux solutions.
+These solutions, that we term ``toroflux,'' are the superconducting counterparts of the Chandrasekhar-Kendall states (spheromaks) that appear in highly conducting, force-free astrophysical and nuclear-fusion plasmas.
+The superconducting torofluxes are solutions of superconducting models, in the presence of a parity-breaking Lifshitz invariant associated with the $O$ point-group symmetry.
+These solutions are characterized by a non-vanishing helicity of the magnetic field, and also by a toroidal dipole moment of the magnetic field.
+We demonstrate that a magnetic dipole or a ferromagnetic inclusion in the bulk of a noncentrosymmetric superconductor sources finite-energy toroflux solutions.